List of United States presidential elections in which the winner lost the popular vote

 Instances in which the electoral college winner did not win the popular vote are rare, shown in the few descending bars at the right side of the chart.

 There have been five United States presidential elections in which the successful presidential candidate did not receive a plurality of the popular vote, including the 1824 election, which was the first U.S. presidential election where the popular vote was recorded.
 In these cases, the successful candidate secured less of the national popular vote than another candidate who received more votes, either a majority, more than half the vote, or a plurality of the vote.

 In the U.S. presidential election system, instead of the nationwide popular vote determining the outcome of the election, the president of the United States is determined by votes cast by electors of the Electoral College.
-Alternatively, if no candidate receives an absolute majority of electoral votes, the election is determined by the House of Representatives.
+Alternatively, if no candidate receives a simple majority of electoral votes, the election is determined by the House of Representatives.
 These procedures are governed by the Twelfth Amendment to the United States Constitution.
 The U.S. Constitution does not require states to hold a popular vote, however, since 1880, electors in every state have been chosen based on a popular election held on Election Day.

 When American voters cast ballots in a general presidential election, they are choosing electors.
 In 48 of the 50 states, state laws mandate the winner of the plurality of its statewide popular vote shall receive all of that state's electors; in Maine and Nebraska, two electors are assigned in this manner, while the remaining electors are allocated based on the plurality of votes in each of their congressional districts.
 The federal district, Washington, D.C., allocates its 3 electoral votes to the winner of its single district election.
 States generally require electors to pledge to vote for that state's winning ticket; to avoid faithless electors, most states have adopted various laws to enforce the electors' pledge.
 The "national popular vote" is the sum of all the votes cast in the general election, nationwide.
 The presidential elections of 1876, 1888, 2000, and 2016 produced an Electoral College winner who did not receive the most votes in the general election.
 Additionally, in 15 other presidential elections (1844, 1848, 1856, 1860, 1880, 1884, 1892, 1912, 1916, 1948, 1960, 1968, 1992, 1996, and 2024), the winner received a plurality but not an outright majority of the total popular votes cast.
 In only one election (1876) did a candidate win a majority (not just a plurality) of the popular vote but lose the electoral vote.